We bring our history to life for everyone.

 Paul Drinkwater, volunteer Heritage Open Days coordinator

-This year’s Blackfriars Talks is to take place live with events over four days in September.
+Blackfriars Talks take place live with events in April and September at Blackfriars Priory in Gloucester.

 Heritage Open Days

-This event is designed to install and promote pride in our historic city.
+This event is designed to promote pride in our historic city, commemorating the Siege of Gloucester.

 Sign up for the latest news & event updates.